Mary Poppins (film): Filming

 The scene in which Mary Poppins and Bert interact with a group of animated penguins is noted for its use of the sodium vapor process.
 Rather than using the more common bluescreen process to insert the actors into the animated footage, the actors were filmed against a white screen lit with sodium vapor lights, which have a yellow hue.
 A special camera was fitted with a prism that filtered this light to a separate reel of film, creating a highly accurate matte that could be used to isolate the actors from the background.
 This created a crisp, clean image and even allowed the partially transparent veil of Mary Poppins's costume to let through light from the background.
-The film was awarded the Academy Award for Best Visual Effects in 1965 for this effect.
+The film received the Academy Award for Best Visual Effects in 1965 for this effect.

-Peter Menefee, one of the twelve dancing chimney sweeps supporting Bert, provided some insight into the choreography of the film:
+Peter Menefee, one of the 12 dancing chimney sweeps supporting Bert, provided some insight into the film's choreography:

 The film's choreographers were Dee Dee Wood and her husband Marc Breaux.
 Walt Disney attended the rehearsals for the rooftop scenes every day.

 Music

-The film's music features music and lyrics by Richard M. Sherman and Robert B. Sherman.
-The Shermans took inspiration from Edwardian British music hall music.
-Irwin Kostal arranged and conducted the film's score.
-Buena Vista Records released the original motion picture soundtrack in 1964 on LP and reel-to-reel tape.
+The film features music and lyrics by brothers Richard M. Sherman and Robert B. Sherman, who took inspiration from Edwardian British music hall music.
+Irwin Kostal arranged and conducted the score.
+Buena Vista Records released the original soundtrack in 1964 on LP and reel-to-reel tape.
+Even though RCA Victor Records released a record club edition, it is considered the pivotal release for Disney's in-house record division, selling in the millions.
+The songs were among the most covered by famous artists such as Johnny Mathis, Louis Prima, and Ray Conniff, and even cartoon characters such as The Chipmunks and The Flintstones.